-Note that actions fired in a event are called sequentially in the order in which they appear by sending a system messages for each one however that does not guarantee the system will complete each event in the same order.
+Note that actions fired in a event are called sequentially in the order in which they appear by sending a system messages for each one however that does not guarantee the application receiving the message will complete it in the same order.
 Visit this article for more details, Program Execution Sequence.

 Use a state machine when a process will occupy only one state at a time and can only move in a sequential order from state 1 to state 2 to state 3, etc... until done.
 This can be thought of as having to wait in a state until some event happens before continuing.
 If the process requires being able to jump from any one state to any other in random order it will become very difficult to manage transitions between all the possible combinations and ensuring when you leave a state it does so cleanly and that all actions have completed preventing race conditions especially if you are running a loop timer in a state.
 In such cases it would be better to use a Activity Program or scripting.

 Activity programs can be thought of as a flow diagrams composed of decision blocks and function blocks.
 These are best to use when the logic requires performing actions based on multiple decision branches or if you need to implement case logic .
 This example demonstrates using a multiple decision box on a variable with enumerations, based on the "state" of the variable different actions can be performed much like using case/switch statements.
 When you select the switch output Auto Create function the outputs are automatically generated based off of the variables enumeration values.